Teleparallel Newton--Cartan gravity

 Rewriting $\E^A_\mu \partial_\sigma (\E \tensor{S}{_A^{\mu\sigma}}) = \partial_\sigma (\E \tensor{S}{_A^{A\sigma}}) - \E \tensor{S}{_A^{\mu\sigma}} \partial_\sigma \E^A_\mu$, applying the identities $\tensor{S}{_A^{A\sigma}} = 2 \tensor{\TL}{^{\nu\sigma}_\nu}$ (which directly follows from the definition of $S$) and $\partial_\sigma \E^A_\mu = \GammaL^\kappa_{\sigma\mu} \E^A_\kappa - \tensor{\omegaL}{_\sigma^A_B} \E^B_\mu$, and using the antisymmetry $\tensor{S}{_A^{\mu\sigma}} = \tensor{S}{_A^{[\mu\sigma]}}$, the trace equation takes the form

 Now trace-reversing the field equation, i.e.\ considering $\eqref{eq:field_eq_TEGR} - \frac{1}{2} \E^\mu_A \eqref{eq:field_eq_TEGR_trace}$, we obtain

 We will now further rewrite this equation, in order to express it purely in terms of the teleparallel connection, the torsion, and the contortion.
-Denoting the Lorentzian Levi--Civita connection by $\nablatildeL$, we have
+Denoting the Lorentzian Levi-Civita connection by $\nablatildeL$, we have

 implying

 and

 where we used $\tensor{\KL}{^\mu_{[\sigma\nu]}} = \tfrac{1}{2} \tensor{\TL}{^\mu_{\sigma\nu}}$ and $\tensor{\KL}{^\sigma_{\sigma\nu}} = - \tensor{\TL}{^\sigma_{\nu\sigma}}$.
 Introducing the abbreviation